One Missed Deadline or Wrong Form Can Cost You Weeks of Benefits

 Monitor the Status of Your Claim

 After reviewing your claim, the insurer will approve or deny benefits.
 If approved, you may begin receiving medical care coverage and wage replacement for lost time.
 If denied, you will receive a notice explaining the reason.
-You have the right to appeal.
+You have the right to appeal, and this is exactly the point where having a workers’ compensation lawyer already involved makes the appeal faster and stronger.

 Types of Workers’ Compensation Benefits Available

-Workers’ compensation benefits in North Carolina provide support for medical treatment, lost wages, and long-term disability for eligible injured workers.
+Workers’ compensation benefits in North Carolina provide support for medical treatment, lost wages, and long-term disability for eligible injured workers, and knowing which category applies to your case is exactly the kind of calculation a workers’ compensation lawyer handles for you.

 Medical Care Benefits

 Workers are entitled to full medical care for any job-related injury or illness.
 This includes hospital visits, surgeries, prescriptions, rehabilitation, and necessary medical equipment.
 The employer or its insurance company chooses the healthcare provider.
-Workers may request a change in provider with approval from the North Carolina Industrial Commission.
+Workers may request a change in provider with approval from the North Carolina Industrial Commission, a request an attorney can help you make and support.

 Temporary Total Disability Benefits